Configure environment variables

 <Note>

-Use the `GORILLA_DATA_RETENTION_PERIOD` environment variable cautiously.
+* Use the `GORILLA_DATA_RETENTION_PERIOD` environment variable cautiously.
 It applies to **deleted run data** (including run-associated files such as media after deletion flows).
 It does **not** delete artifacts; use artifact deletion and `GORILLA_ARTIFACT_GC_ENABLED` as described in [Delete an artifact](/models/artifacts/delete-artifacts).
 For how deleting runs and files relates to storage and this setting, see [When deleted run data is removed from storage](/models/runs/delete-runs#when-deleted-run-data-is-removed-from-storage) in **Delete runs**.
 Data is removed according to the retention window once the variable is set.
 Back up both the database and the storage bucket before you enable or change this value.

-Background removal of objects from your bucket is **best-effort** and not guaranteed to finish within a specific time.
+Background removal of objects from your bucket is **approximate** and not guaranteed to finish within a specific time.
 For expectations, troubleshooting, and how this relates to storage costs, see [Manage bucket storage and costs](/platform/hosting/managing-bucket-storage).

 </Note>